mfelleisen/mp3/README.md

 server to a client program, which uses the prototype mp3 player to render the file and request a "judgment" from the listener.

+## Dependency

+The repo depends on Leif A.'s video package (unstable version).
+Install with DrRacket or at the command line with `raco pkg install video-unstable`.

 ## Files and Directories

 - prototypes